 Why should my program have a LeaderCorps representative?

 Arkansas LeaderCorps is based on a successful model from other state commissions.
-There is support that these types of leadership and member voice activities can help increase member recruitment, retention, and satisfaction, in addition to building collaboration among programs and a stronger connection to the national service movement.
+There is evidence that these types of leadership and member voice activities can help increase member recruitment, retention, and satisfaction, in addition to building collaboration among programs and a stronger connection to the national service movement.
 In addition to expanded leadership and professional development opportunities, LeaderCorps members serve as a liaison between EngageAR and your AmeriCorps Program.

 Do members receive hours for their LeaderCorps service?